RadhaGulhane13/RadhaGulhane13.github.io/content/projects/BouncingBall.md

 showInProjects: true
 ---

+The most fun way I learn coding is by building games with multi-object environments.
 The bouncing ball game is a popular interactive game where players control a virtual ball and try to keep it bouncing for as long as possible.
-The ball continuously moves upwards or horizontally, and the player's objective is to prevent it from falling off the screen.
+The ball continuously moves upward or horizontally, and the player’s objective is to prevent it from falling off the screen.